goldmansachs/obevo/BUILD.md

-# Building Obevo (WORK IN PROGRESS)
+# Building Obevo

-Obevo is currently built and run with JDK 1.8.
-The source code compatibility should be JDK 1.6; a couple dependencies force the runtime to be 1.8, but we hope to fix this soon.
+Obevo requires a minimum of JDK 7 to build and run.
+We have tested against JDK 8 also

-Use Maven 3.3.x or greater to build Obevo
+Use Maven 3.2.5 or greater to build Obevo [Download](https://maven.apache.org/download.cgi)